yonekuri/bf6-MultiObjectTransform/README.md

 Get the **rotation center coordinates** of the object in the parent's local coordinates.<br>
 If no parent exists, it has the same value as worldPos.

+#### effWorldPos
+`effWorldPos: mod.Vector`: <br>
+Get the rotation center coordinates of the object **reflecting the movement and rotation specified by Move and QRotation** in world coordinates.

+#### effLocalPos
+`effLocalPos: mod.Vector`: <br>
+Get the rotation center coordinates of the object **reflecting the movement and rotation specified by Move and QRotation** in the parent's local coordinates.<br>
+If no parent exists, it has the same value as effWorldPos.

 #### parent
 `parent: RuntimeObject | undefied`:
 Get the parent of the object.<br>